JasmineA04/CYB-4203/README.md

 - Each step will require the user to input a flag from the completed task signifiying the user is ready to move on.

 # VM
-The VM will be able to
+The VM will have differenct files that have a vulnerability.

-# Injection prompting
+## Injection prompting

-# Backdoor intertion
+## Backdoor intcertion
+- The VM has 5 hidden backdoor that the user is trying to fix.
+- One could be unauthorized user in the a sudo priveldge elevation
+    - Elevation of priveldge
+- Another can be